timclifford/drutiny/README.md

 ./vendor/bin/drutiny policy:list
 ```

-Policies provided by other packages such as [drutiny/plugin-distro-common](https://github.com/drutiny/plugin-distro-common) will also appear here if they are installed.
+Policies provided by other packages such as [drutiny/plugin-distro-common](https://github.com/drutiny/plugin-distro-common) will also appear here, if they are installed.

 ### Installing Drutiny Plugins

-Additional Drutiny policies, audits, profiles and commands can be installed from composer.
+Additional Drutiny policies, audits, profiles and commands can be installed with composer.

 ```
 $ composer search drutiny